TypeOracle/TypeOracle/README.md

 3. open the pdf and adobe reader will crash or halt (sometimes you need to close dialog)

+For the three Memory Corruption vulnerabilities, you need to use application verifier to detect Adobe Reader.

 ### foxit reader

 All the PoCs that we found on Foxit Reader.